wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_4_mode_slice_csn parallel conffile=__parallelConf.ini
 ```
-Runtime: 42 minutes on MacBook.
+Runtime: 42 minutes on MacBook, 59 minutes on Linux server.

 #### Task Bayes 5: Bayesian estimation with RWMH sampler of Gaussian model, initialized with short Slice from Task Bayes 3
 Estimate the Gaussian model with Bayesian methods using the PSKF to compute the likelihood.